dipien/releases-hub-gradle-plugin/README.md

 * All the dependencies defined on each `dependenciesClassNames` are sorted alphabetically by `groupId:artifactId`
 * There are not duplicated dependencies defined on each `dependenciesClassNames`
+* There are not dependencies with snapshot or dynamic versions assigned

 ```
 ./gradlew validateDependencies